CIS565-Fall-2014/Project3-Pathtracer/README.md

 > The first, and easiest, image to create, other than a basic collision test.
 I wanted to make sure that the sphere collision was fully functional and the cube collision I implemented was working.
 As it turned out, it wasn't at first, and for some reason that now escapes me, the cubes were being distorted.

 ![first bounce debug](https://raw.githubusercontent.com/JivingTechnostic/Project3-Pathtracer/master/windows/Project3-Pathtracer/Project3-Pathtracer/debug_bounce.bmp)
-* Single sample of the random rays obtained from the BSDF on the first bounce.
+* Accumulated (left) and single (right) sample of the random rays obtained from the BSDF on the first bounce.

 > I created this image because initially, the back white wall was remaning pure white while the bottom and top were receiving global illumination from the red/green walls.
 This image suggested that the bounced rays were correct, and I later found the issue in my color equation.